-Nate Viebrock focuses his practice on counseling the firm’s financial services clients on how to navigate government investigations and offer compliant financial products that serve the best interests of consumers.
+Nate Viebrock counsels clients on building compliant financial products and services that serve the best interests of their organizations and consumers, as well as navigating government investigations involving legacy products and services.
 Prior to joining Bradley, Nate worked at the Consumer Financial Protection Bureau (CFPB) as an enforcement attorney and outreach associate.
-His government service affords clients the opportunity to consult an attorney with a unique understanding of the goals of government regulators and an appreciation for the compliance challenges that increased regulation can cause financial service providers.
+His government service affords clients the opportunity to consult an attorney with a unique understanding of the goals of government regulators and an appreciation for the challenges that regulation can cause for financial institutions.

 Nate is a member of the firm’s Privacy, Security and Innovation team, which is part of the Banking and Financial Services Practice Group.
 He focuses his practice on providing counsel to clients looking to offer financial services through digital channels that are convenient for consumers, but also comply with the alphabet soup of consumer finance regulations.
 In doing so, Nate advises clients on complying with the Gramm-Leach-Bliley Act and Regulation P, UDAAP enforcement of data privacy and security issues, as well as state UETA laws and the E-Sign Act.
 His experience at the CFPB gives him particular insight into the CFPB’s focus on consumer innovation through programs such as Project Catalyst.

 In addition, Nate has advised financial services providers on responding to nationwide data privacy incidents and worked with those providers to implement controls to prevent future incidents from occurring.
 He strives to assist clients in identifying solutions that further their business interests, are fair to consumers, and comply with all applicable laws.